AnaZonia/moon_notes/000 Ana Did Science Today.md

 ---
 ## 30/09, Mon - Writing and coding
-- Ask Fiona about applying to PGSS Travel Awards
+- Ask Fiona about applying to PGSS Travel Awards Correlation for age_mapbiomas and age_eu is 0.41 in the atlantic rainforest and 0.66 in the amazon R squared is 2x better in the atlantic forest (2.5 - 5%) and about same in the amazon (3.7 - 6%)

+So I think the next steps are to accept the high intercept, contact jeff cardille about the algorithm, and think of modelling without land use but with fire for Brazil and Panama.
+Incorporate the delay term Brian mentioned and see how that does, and then consider other predictors as intercepts by looking at the data and thinking carefully about it.

+This is also the time to stop and look at all the screenshots and write a small report to update Fiona.

 ## 27/09, Fri - Writing and planning